kosakoliver/ensemble-programming/README.md

 ## Evaluations of the Maple Designer
+ - [Maple-Seeding-Robot] - video demonstrating the execution of the seeding robot scenario
+ - [MAPLE-Forest-Fire-Planning-Execution] - video demonstrating the execution of the Forest-Fire-HTN within a 2D-dimensional simulation environment
+ - [MAPLE-Forest-Fire-HTN-Design] - video demonstrating the Design of the Forest-Fire-HTN

 ## Evaluations of the execution of Ensemble Programs generated within the approach Maple using the prototypical reference implementation of Multipotent Systems
 - [Protelis-Termination] - video on YouTube depicting the correct termination of a Protelis program executed as External Capability in a Multipotent System
 - [Protelis-Communication] - video on YouTube depicting the correct communication within Protelis program executed as External Capability in a Multipotent System